socialimpactlab/socialimpactlab.github.io/blog/_posts/2017-12-12-what-happened-part-i.md

 ### What would I do differently?

 So, so many things.
-I am posting some of the more mundane ones separately, here.
+I am posting some of the more mundane ones separately, in next week's post.
 But honestly, in this area, I'm not sure.

 We could have identified a core proposition - a secret sauce, magic methodology, or, of course, a tech platform that took what we knew and productized it in a way that made it easy to understand and apply, across our very very broad market.
 This could still build up to achieving our mission, over time - but it's a very neat bit of packaging.